Providing HA with Docker Compose

 Running Cells Nodes¶

 At first run, start a unique node to let it perform the automatic installation.
-This step is reading its values from the conf/install-conf.yml
+This step is reading its values from the conf/install-conf.yml file, you may change the frontendadmin / frontendpassword values to your own, otherwise default credentials are admin/admin.

 Monitor the logs to check that installation is complete or simply open https://caddy:8585/ to check that you can log in with admin credentials.